skypodolsky/Alta-OS/README.md

 Alta OS - is an operating system, designed by Stanislav Podolsky and Evgeniy Kondrashyn for Intel i386 processor.
 You can freely use it in any own interests.

-This features has been implemented:
+These features has been implemented:

 	 - bootloader
 	 - 32-bit protected mode